 - 1. I&A providers should have the capacity to provide service during regularly scheduled hours at least 5 days a week with the exception of holidays. - 2.
 I&A providers must provide service in a variety of locations including: 1) office assistance; 2) phone or in person; 3) home visits and 4) other community locations. - 3.
 I&A providers must be able to assess the client to determine if there are other services that may be needed beyond what the client has specifically inquired about. - 4.
 I&A providers shall develop and implement referral policies and procedures to ensure referrals are made in an objective, non-biased manner and that clients are provided with the full range of options available. - 5.
 I&A providers must utilize printed resource materials (pamphlets, resource lists and resource guides, etc.) as appropriate when providing information and assistance service. - 6.
-I&A providers shall determine need for GAP filling services using NIAAA forms and instructions and will purchase GAP filling services to meet the temporary, emergency need of target group older adults. - 7.
+I&A providers shall determine need for GAP Filing services using NIAAA forms and instructions and will purchase GAP Filing services to meet the temporary, emergency need of target group older adults. - 7.
 I&A providers shall collect information on client outcomes and gaps in service. - 8.
 I&A providers shall utilize culturally sensitive information when needed. - 9.
-Paid staff in the NIAAA information and assistance grant shall obtain an acceptable score on NIAAA's Basic Skills Test. - 10.
-I&A providers shall have written referral agreements with the CCU, Adult Protective Services and the Title III nutrition provider. - 11.
+Paid staff under the NIAAA Title III Information and Assistance grant shall be SHIP (Senior Health Insurance Program) trained and certified within one year of employment. - 10.
+I&A providers shall have written referral agreements with the CCU, Adult Protective Services (APS) and the Title III nutrition provider(s). - 11.
 I&A providers shall provide assistance to caregivers or refer to caregiver I&A providers. - 12.
 I&A providers shall have computer capability, internet access, e-mail, fax and staff with competent computer skills capacity to connect to the internet and receive e-mail inquiries.